KTH/devops-course/README.md

 * If the whole course is failed, no grades are kept if the student registers again to the course the year after.

 Group Rules
-* The pre-generated group sheets are the suggestion instead of the mandatory.
-* When you send a pull for registration, please follow the name convention of using email addresses of two members: email-email instead of the group number.
+* When you send a pull request for registration, please follow the name convention of using email addresses of two members to create the folder: email-email.
 * We recommend 2 students.
-Three is also possible for ambitious essays, demos or development.
+Three is also possible for ambitious essays, demos or contribution to open-source.

 ## Communication